TRU TO FAMILY

 She is the driving force in our lives.
 Her beautiful smile and contagious giggle win everyone over the moment they meet her!
 Alexis is one of only 14 in the world born with a gene variant that effects her eyes, lungs, brain, heart, and muscles.

 Alexis reminds us everyday to be thankful for all the things we can do: see the beautiful world, eat delicious food, walk in the woods, talk with friends, and hug our loved ones.
 These are all things Alexis struggles to do.
 She is blind, cannot sit up on her own or walk yet, does not speak words, and has severe developmental delays.
-Alexis recently graduated from Helen DeVos Intensive Feeding Therapy and can now take drinks and bites so she is no longer completely dependent on a feeding tube!
 There is very little information known about this gene variant and there is no cure.

 She loves music (especially Taylor Swift), swinging, being tickled, reading books with Mom, napping on Dad, and laughing at loud noises.

 We do everything we can to keep Alexis smiling and laughing and getting stronger!
-Lexi goes to school four days a week in the mornings where occupational, physical, speech/language, and vision therapists work with her to build skills, strength, and improve cognitive abilities.
+Lexi goes to school five days a week where her teachers and occupational, physical, speech/language, and vision therapists work with her to build skills, strength, and improve cognitive abilities.
 She has a wonderful team of doctors at Helen DeVos Children’s Hospital, University of Michigan’s Kellogg’s Eye Center, and Alger Pediatrics that work well together to give Alexis the best care!